Traditional and Second Degree BSN Programs

 - A minimum cumulative grade point average of 3.0 on a 4.0 scale of most recent 45 credit hours.

-- Computation of GPA will be calculated using the most recent 45 credit hours of coursework
+- Computation of GPA will be calculated using the GPA of the most recent 45 credit hours of coursework

-and GPA from all of the completed nursing prerequisite courses except BIO
+and the GPA from all of the completed nursing prerequisite courses except BIO

 - High School Advanced Placement scores are not factored into GPA.

 - Grades from technical courses such as CNA, EMT, etc. will not be included.